LunaQu4kez/SUSTech_CS202_MineCPU/README.md

 │   ├── project_desciption.pdf  # project description
 │   ├── Report.md               # report of this project
 │   └── riscv-card.pdf          # ISA reference
+├── generated                   # bitstream file with different parameters │   └── *.bit
-├── program
+├── pic                         # picture used in repo ├── program
 │   ├── lib                     # library of some API
 │   ├── my_pacman               # game by C++ (easier cross-compiling to RV)